 Permission to Publish

-Special Collections & Archives staff may be able to help you determine whether CSUN owns the copyright on materials you are interested in publishing, reproducing, or including in a public display.
-Researchers interested in using collection materials in a public display, printed work, audio-visual production, or online resource, should complete and submit a Permission to Publish Request.
-Special Collections & Archives staff will research the copyright status of the material, and respond to you within 5 business days.
+Special Collections & Archives staff may be able to help you determine whether CSUN owns the copyright for materials you are interested in publishing, reproducing, or including in a public display.
+Researchers interested in using collection materials in a public display, printed work, audio-visual production, or online resource, should request permission below.
+Special Collections & Archives staff will research the copyright status of the material, and respond to you within 10 business days.

 For more information about our ability to give permission for publication of materials in our collections, see Permission for Publication.